Triggers

 Polling intervals Trigger hint regarding the specific polling interval

-If you stop the recipe on February 1, 2017, at 12:00 AM PST, it no longer fetches new trigger events.
-When you restart the recipe on March 10, 2017, Workato retrieves all Salesforce accounts created since February 1, 2017.
+If you stopped the recipe on February 1, 2017, and restarted it on March 10, 2017, Workato would retrieve all Salesforce accounts created since the time it stopped on February 1.

 # Real-time triggers